-Specifications of CPU
+The specifications of the CPU

 This post is lesson 28 of 42 in the subject Computer Hardware

-1. Specifications of CPU
+1. The specifications of the CPU

 • Type of socket